 Unlike IAM, which manages general user access, PAM zeroes in on privileged accounts, limiting their use through strict access policies, time-bound permissions, and real-time oversight.
 This helps prevent misuse, whether from insider threats or compromised credentials.

-Let us take an example of an IT administrator who needs access to a production server.
-With the help of PAM, access is granted only for that particular task and some limited pre defined time frame.
+When an administrator requires access to a production system, PAM grants time-bound access for the approved task, records the session, and automatically revokes permissions when the task is complete.
 All the activities performed by individuals are recorded for auditing, and automatically revoked afterwards.
 Credentials are stored in a secure vault and rotated regularly to reduce risk.

 PAM strengthens cloud identity security, enhances insider threat prevention, and plays an important role in Zero Trust and digital identity control strategies.